Certified gas gaskets - O-rings and flat

 Rubber seals for gas installations

-- nitrogen-rich natural gas
+- nitrogen-enriched natural gas

 - high-methane natural gas